 - Work limit as in PBS rules 20hrs p/w

-If you have a Tier 4 visa granted for degree level study but it does not appear to have this limited permission, for example it states ‘no work’, or refers to a 10 hour limit, contact the University visa advisers to find out if this should be changed.
+If you have a Student visa granted for full-time degree level study but it does not appear to have this limited permission, for example it states ‘no work’, or refers to a 10 hour limit, contact the University visa advisers to find out if this should be changed.

 Working a maximum of 20 hours per week

-Note that this is a maximum so during term time (or for research students during any period except when you are taking agreed holiday – see below) you must not exceed 20 hours in any week even if you work fewer hours in other weeks.
+Note that this is a maximum so during term time (or for research students during any period except when you are taking agreed holiday – see below) you must not exceed 20 hours in any week (Monday to Sunday) even if you work fewer hours in other weeks.
 If you are working in more than one job, the total hours across your different jobs must not exceed 20 hours.
 You must also include any unpaid work.
 All work that you do while you are physically in the UK is subject to the employment restriction, even if your employer is based outside of the UK.
 ‘On-call’ hours where you are not actively engaged in work but where you have to be in a particular place that count as employment under UK working time regulations count towards the 20 hour limit.

 Periods during your course when your hours of work are unrestricted

 If you are an undergraduate or studying a taught masters course you are allowed to work more than 20 hours per week outside of University full term time or, if this applies to your course, extended term.
-However, if your course formally requires you to be engaged in full-time study during what would otherwise be vacation, for example preparing for and taking an exam shortly after the end of term, or writing a dissertation to be completed during a university vacation, you should treat the 20 hour a week employment restriction as applying to this period.
+However, if your course formally requires you to be engaged in scheduled study during what would otherwise be vacation, for example:

-If you are a postgraduate research student (Masters by Research or DPhil) you are only allowed to exceed 20 hours a week while you are on course, during periods of holiday agreed with your departmental supervisor in accordance with the University’s paid work guidelines.
+If you are a postgraduate research student (Masters by Research or DPhil) you are only allowed to exceed 20 hours a week during your course if you are in a period of holiday agreed in advance with your departmental supervisor in accordance with the University’s paid work guidelines.
 Your supervisor may also confirm you can be on leave for this purpose after you have submitted your thesis, if there is then a short period during which you are not required to do any academic work before you need to start preparation for your viva.
 Your employer will need evidence that you are allowed to work more than 20 hours a week for the 'right-to-work' check they are required to carry out.
 Your supervisor can write you a letter for this purpose using the University's example template.